topjohnwu/Magisk/docs/install.md

 **If your device is NOT launched with Android 9.0 or higher, you are reading the wrong section.**

+**This is for installing Magisk on the official firmware.
+If you have already installed a third-party firmware like LineageOS, you can copy the boot partition and let the Magisk app patch it, then flash the patched boot partition.
+In this case the recovery partition is untouched.**

 ### Before Installing Magisk

 - Installing Magisk **WILL** trip KNOX